What’s in your smoothie?

 I found that frozen ingredients blend up better.
 The first key to smoothie pack prep is to buy your own FRESH fruits and vegetables and cut them up yourself to put in freezer bags.
 This actually ends up saving you more money than if you were to buy the bags of frozen produce.
 Plus, by doing it this way you can mix and match to create your own smoothie combinations if you would like.
 Doing so really speeds up the process once you are ready to make your smoothie!

-I have frozen so many different things!
-Here is a list of some of my favorites:
+Here is a list of some of my favorite produce to freeze:

-And here are some of my favorite fruit and veggie combos to freeze together:
+And here are some of my favorite fruit and veggie combos to pack together:

 -Cantaloupe & Banana